AdobeDocs/id-service.en/help/reference/hashing-support.md

 ## Add an Action in Adobe Experience Platform Launch {#add-action-launch}

 Experience Platform Launch is the next-generation of tag management capabilities from Adobe.
-Read more about Launch in the [Launch product documentation](https://docs.adobe.com/content/help/en/launch/using/overview.html).
+Read more about Platform Launch in the [Launch product documentation](https://experienceleague.adobe.com/docs/launch/using/home.html?lang=en).

 To add an action in Launch, read the [rules documentation](https://docs.adobe.com/help/en/launch/using/reference/manage-resources/rules.html) in Adobe Launch and see the screen capture below: